 IN JUNE 2018, Yellowhead published a critical analysis of the emerging Indigenous Rights Framework.
 In that analysis we noted that if all the proposed legislation affecting Indigenous peoples were to pass, the Trudeau Liberals would be the most active government on Indigenous issues in 100 years.

-At the end of this parliamentary session and the (near) end of the Government’s current four-year mandate, we can now more clearly take stock of the legislation affecting Indigenous peoples that actually made it through the legislative process.
+At the end of this parliamentary session and the official end of the Government’s current four-year mandate, we can now more clearly take stock of the legislation affecting Indigenous peoples that actually made it through the legislative process.

 The charts below show: